codefresh-io/docs.codefresh.io/_docs/runtime/managed-cluster.md

 ### Add a managed cluster with Codefresh CLI
-Add the external cluster to a provisioned runtime through the Codefresh CLI.
+Add an external cluster to a provisioned runtime through the Codefresh CLI.
+When adding the cluster, you can also add labels and annotations to the cluster, which are added to the cluster secret created by Argo CD.
 Optionally, to first generate the YAML manifests, and then manually apply them, use the `dry-run` flag in the CLI.

 **Before you begin**